edsu/inkdroid.org/_posts/2018-01-10-offline-react.md

 software, either natively, or in some sort of emulator, for a good time to come...or at least longer than the typical website is kept online.

+---

+*Many thanks to [Raff Viglianti], [Trevor Muñoz] and [Stephanie Sapienza] who helped frame and explore many of the ideas expressed in this post.*

 [Omeka]: http://www.omeka.net
 [minimal computing]: https://go-dh.github.io/mincomp/
 [Lakeland Community Heritage Project]: https://lakelandchp.com/